INDUSTRY · AGRI-FOOD INDUSTRY

 What's specific to selling in agri-food

-Compliance: the "right to operate" and the "right to sell"
+Compliance: the right to operate and the right to sell

 Typical multiples

-Multiples in agri-food vary widely by business model — own brand, co-packing, contract manufacturing — and by the quality of the compliance and traceability file.
-A GFSI-certified processor with its own brand isn’t valued the same as a subcontractor without certification.
+A certified processor with its own brand isn't valued the same as a subcontractor without certification.
 For a broader read of valuation logic, our analysis of valuation multiples by industry documents how these gaps show up in Quebec SME transactions.

 Multiple ranges — SME agri-food